drewsephski/se-project-coffeeshop/README.md

 # Triple Peaks Coffee Shop

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+This project is the second assignment in the Software Engineering program at TripleTen, created using HTML and CSS following a design brief.

-## Project features
+## Features

-- Semantic HTML5
+- Uses Semantic HTML5
-- Flexbox
+- Implements Flexbox for layout
-- Positioning
+- Various positioning techniques
-- Flat BEM file structure
+- Organized with a flat BEM file structure
-- A custom form
+- Includes a custom form
-- CSS animation and transform
+- Features CSS animations and transformations

-## Plan on improving the project

-Add your ideas here :)